runlikeforrestgump/emacs/README.md

 If you specify more than one file, then you'll only see the last file that you specified; however, the other files will also have been loaded and are available in the buffer list.

+If you want to see how long Emacs has been running, type <code>M-x emacs-uptime</code>.

 # Most Important Things to Know First